1793 Philadelphia yellow fever epidemic: Panic and refugees

-Black nurses
+African American nurses

 The College of Physicians' advisory implied the fever was contagious and people should avoid contact with its victims, although "duty" required that they be cared for.
 Yet in families, when the person with the fever was a mother or father, they could forbid their children from coming near them.
 Rush knew of Dr. John Lining's observation during the 1742 yellow fever epidemic in Charleston, South Carolina, that African slaves appeared to be affected at rates lower than Whites; he thought they had a natural immunity.
-Writing a short letter to the newspapers under the pseudonym "Anthony Benezet," a Quaker who had provided schooling for blacks, Rush suggested that the city's people of colour had immunity and solicited them "to offer your services to attend the sick to help those known in distress."
+Writing a short letter to the newspapers under the pseudonym "Anthony Benezet," a Quaker who had provided schooling for blacks, Rush suggested that the city's blacks had immunity and solicited them "to offer your services to attend the sick to help those known in distress."

-Richard Allen and Absalom Jones recalled their reaction to the letter in a memoir they published shortly after the epidemic:
+Richard Allen and Absalom Jones recall their reaction to the letter in a memoir they published shortly after the epidemic:

 Early in September, a solicitation appeared in the public papers, to the people of colour to come forward and assist the distressed, perishing, and neglected sick; with a kind of assurance, that people of our colour were not liable to take the infection.
 Upon which we and a few others met and consulted how to act on such a truly alarming and melancholy occasion.
 After some conversation, we found the freedom to go forth, confiding in Him who can preserve amid a burning fiery furnace, sensible that it was our duty to do all the good we could to our suffering fellow mortals.
 We set out to determine where we could be of use.
 The first we visited was a man in Emsley's alley, who was dying, and his wife lay dead at the time in the house; there were none to assist but two poor, helpless children.
 We administered what relief we could, and applied to the overseers of the poor to have the woman buried.
 We visited upwards of 20 families that day—they were scenes of woe indeed!
 The Lord was plentiful to strengthen us, and removed all fear from us...